dashbitco/broadway/guides/examples/Amazon SQS.md

 For general information about setting up Broadway, see `Broadway` module docs as well as `Broadway.start_link/2`.

+> Note: Even though batching is optional in Broadway v0.2, we recommend
+> all SQS pipelines to have at least a default batcher, with the default
+> values defined above, unless you are expecting a very low rate of
+> incoming messages.
+That's because batchers will also acknowledge
+> messages in batches, which is the most cost and time efficient way
+> of doing so on Amazon SQS.

 ## Implement Broadway callbacks

 In order to process incoming messages, we need to implement the